eockfen/EyeTism/README.md

 - Check out and run the `extract_features.iypnb` notebook in the `/notebooks` folder.

 - Extracted features will be saved in `/data/df_deep_sam.csv` file.
 This process can approximately take a few hours, depending on your machine.

+- If you are as inpatient as me and don't want to waste precious time waiting for our "slow) script to calculate all the features, you can download the [df_deep_sam.csv](https://github.com/eockfen/EyeTism/releases/download/v0.1.0/df_deep_sam.csv) and store it in the `/data` folder

 After running the notebook, three outputs are generated: